Pi-Dev/PiDevUtils/readme.md

 - Some utilities depend on DoTween by Demigiant.
 A version of it is included in Assets/DOTween.
 Make sure to manually update this when necessary, its provided only for the example project to work.
 - **Unity 2021.3 LTS** or newer is recommended. *(Older versions may work but are not officially tested.)*

+### 🗒️ Note about Examples

+Pi-Dev Utilities is intended to include proper usage examples, but at the moment, a full sample package isn't available.
+Most utilities and components are straightforward to use, but I'm aware that a few — particularly the Adaptive UI tools — can feel complex or underdocumented.

+In the future, I plan to add sample scenes to better demonstrate these tools in action, especially the Adaptive UI components.

+Thanks for your patience and understanding!

 ## 📁 Categories and Utilities

 ### ⚙️ Core